-Many recipes, such as dips and sauces, require very small, even tiny, pieces of uniformly cut food and this is called a mince.
+Many recipes, such as dips and sauces, require very small pieces of uniformly cut food called a mince.

 The primary reason for this small size is to infuse flavor.
-When you cut any food, you’re opening flavor cells.
-The more cuts you make more flavor cells are exposed.
-Quick cooking techniques, such as a pan sauce or sautéing in a wok, benefit from mincing the vegetables to maximize flavor.
+The more cuts made in a food more flavor cells are exposed.
+Quick cooking techniques, such as a panfrying or cooking in a wok, benefit from mincing vegetables, especially aromatics like garlic, shallot or chili peppers, to maximize flavor.